George Gavan Duffy: Resignations

 This prompted him to resign but he was compelled to remain in office, serving as Minister for Foreign Affairs from January 1922 to July 1922.
-On the outbreak of the Irish Civil War he resigned when the Provisional Government refused to effect a court order for habeas corpus in favour of George Plunkett (a son of Count Plunkett), who was detained without charge with other republicans.
+He was elected at the 1922 general election for Pro-Treaty Sinn Féin.
+On the outbreak of the Irish Civil War he resigned when the Provisional Government refused to effect a court order for habeas corpus in favour of George Oliver Plunkett, who was detained without charge with other republicans.

-His tenure in office was cut short by his decision to resign again when the Executive Council of the Irish Free State abolished the Republican Courts and executed his good friend Erskine Childers.
+His tenure in office was cut short by his decision to resign again when the Executive Council of the Irish Free State abolished the Dáil Courts and executed his good friend Erskine Childers.

-He stood in the 1923 general election as an independent candidate but failed to be re-elected.
+He contested the 1923 general election as an independent candidate but failed to be re-elected.

 Barrister and judge

 Gavan Duffy returned to the Irish Bar and built up a large practice and was engaged in some notable constitutional cases such as the Land Annuities controversy in which he claimed that the Irish Free State could not be bound either in honour or in law to hand over annuities to Britain.
-He was appointed Senior Counsel in 1930 and Judge of the High Court in 1936.
+He was appointed senior counsel in 1930 and a judge of the High Court in 1936.
 He acted as an unofficial legal advisor to Éamon de Valera during the drafting of the 1937 Constitution of Ireland and was consulted on many issues pertaining to it.
 He was also a member of the commission to set up the second house of the Oireachtas, Seanad Éireann, in 1937.
-As president of the High Court, he issued the ruling in State (Burke) v.
-Lennon that was upheld by the Supreme Court of Ireland.
+As president of the High Court, he issued the judgment in State (Burke) v Lennon that was upheld by the Supreme Court.
+In the same year, he also became the first Irish judge to not wear the traditional black cap when passing a sentence of death.

 In 1946, at the height of his legal career, he was appointed President of the High Court, a position he held for the rest of his life.
 He heard the controversial Tilson Case in 1950, one year before his death.
-His judgement applied the ne temere decree to the letter, as de Valera's 1937 Irish Constitution gave the Roman Catholic Church in Ireland a "special position".
-The Supreme Court of Ireland concurred but Gavan Duffy was criticised in some quarters for his ruling.
+His judgment applied the ne temere decree to the letter, as de Valera's 1937 Irish Constitution gave the Roman Catholic Church in Ireland a "special position".
+The Supreme Court concurred but Gavan Duffy was criticised in some quarters for his ruling.

-At the time of his death, Gavan Duffy was writing a judgement in favour of Ernie O'Malley in a property case brought before the court of equity by O'Malley's estranged wife Helen Hooker.
-Although Gavan Duffy died before he could deliver judgement, Hooker decided not to pursue the case further.
+At the time of his death, Gavan Duffy was writing a judgment in favour of Ernie O'Malley in a property case brought before the court of equity by O'Malley's estranged wife Helen Hooker.
+Although Gavan Duffy died before he could deliver judgment, Hooker decided not to pursue the case further.

 He was a longstanding member of the Catholic organisation An Ríoghacht.